tbrowder/FontFactory-TT/README.md

 NAME
 ====

-**FontFactory** - A Unicode font factory similar to `FontFactory::Type1` but using TruType, OpenType, and Type 1 fonts.
+**FontFactory** - A Unicode font factory similar to `FontFactory::Type1` but using TrueType, OpenType, and Type 1 fonts.

 SYNOPSIS
 ========